 A list of speakers won’t make a difference—and won’t even be used—if it doesn’t address the real problem.
 In a Billhighway webinar, Tips on Building a Speakers Bureau for Chapters, Peggy explained how several associations have helped chapters with program and speaker sourcing.

 Before staff and volunteer leaders started working or volunteering for their chapter, how many of them had experience finding speakers for educational events?
 I think it’s safe to say we’re talking single digits here.
 Peggy said.
+“Rather than giving them fish to eat, let’s teach these folks how to fish.
+Instead of giving them speakers, show them how to find speakers.”

 That’s exactly what the Association for Talent Development (ATD) did.